-The following activity exposes students to the use of parentheses to specify the order of operations in a number sentence.
-The activity is designed for students who have not been previously exposed to the order of operations.
+The following activity introduces the use of brackets to specify the order of operations in a number sentence.
+The activity is designed for students who are not familiar with the order of operations.

-If students already know the order of operations or know how to use parentheses, the activity could be done differently.
-As a class, tell the students that it is possible to represent the number 0 by a number sentence using only the number 3 and one or more of the arithmetic operations.
+If students already know the order of operations or know how to use brackets, the activity could be done differently.
+As a class, tell the students that it is possible to represent the number 0 by a number sentence using only the number 3 and one or more of the mathematical operations.
 Give them an example by writing \(0\; = \;3\; - \;3\) on the board.

 Then introduce the number sentence \(3\; \times \;3\; - \;3\; \times \;3\) and show them that if you do the operations in the order they appear, you get 18: